 This course is designed to give an accurate knowledge of the forms of the language and of the fundamental principles of Latin syntax.
-Pronunciation of Latin with proper attention to the quantity of the syllable, the marking of quantities in all written work, an understanding of the subject matter read and the ability to translate easy Latin into idiomatic English are insisted upon.
-Translation at hearing and sight reading are required.
+Pronunciation of Latin with proper attention to the quantity of the syllable, the marking of quantities in all written work, an understanding of the subject matter read and the ability to translate easy Latin into idiomatic

+English are insisted upon.
+Translation at hearing and sightreading are required.
 Much time is devoted to Latin prose composition throughout the course.

-First Year.-Five lessons a week.
-Pearson's Essentials of Latin completed; Viri Romae begun.
+FIRST YEAR.-Five lessons a week.
+Pearson's Essentials of Latin completed.

-Second Year.-(a) Four lessons a week.
-Bennett's Latin Grammar; Viri Romae continued; Caesar's Gallic War, I.-III.-III.
-(Bennett's).
+SECOND YEAR.-a.
+Four lessons a week.
+Bennett's Latin Grammar; Viri Romæ, equivalent to one book of Cæsar; Cæsar's Gallic War, I-II-III (Bennett's).

-(b) One lesson a week.
+b.
+One lesson a week.
 Latin Prose Composition.
 (Barss's Writing Latin, Book I.)

-Third Year.-(a) Four lessons a week.
-Bennett's Latin Grammar; Cicero, Catiline I.-II.-III.-IV.; Poet Archias; Manilian Law (D'Ooge's).
+THIRD YEAR.-a.
+Four lessons a week.
+Bennett's Latin Grammar; Cicero, Catiline I-II-III-IV; Poet Archias; Manilian Law (D'Ooge's).

-(b) One lesson a week.
+b.
+One lesson a week.
 Latin Prose Composition.
 (Bennett's Latin Writer begun.)

-Fourth Year.-(a) Four lessons a week.
-Ben-

-nett's Latin Grammar; Virgil's Aeneid I.-VI., or Ovid (two thousand lines), and four books of Virgil; the reading of the dactylic hexameter.
+FOURTH YEAR.-a.
+Four lessons a week.
+Bennett's Latin Grammar; Virgil's Æneid I-VI, or Ovid (two thousand lines), and four books of Virgil; the reading of the dactylic hexameter.

-(b) One lesson a week.
+b.
+One lesson a week.
 Latin Prose Composition.
 (Bennett's Latin Writer completed.)